miika011/util/README.md

 -Auto response to chinese messages ("Sorry, I don't understand Chinese") -/spam [message] slash command.
-Spams the message on General and World chat every 90 seconds. /stopspam to stop -/castsequence slash command.
-Might be buggy, not tested properly.
--Mix and match lua utilities I've written for myself
+Spams the message on General and World chat every 90 seconds. /stopspam to stop -Mix and match lua utilities I've written for myself